 Myth 6: Social Anxiety Can’t Hurt You

 It is true that social anxiety can cause significant impairments in life.
 Research has shown people with social anxiety may earn less, are less likely to gain a degree and are less likely to be in a professional role.
-Social anxiety can also cause reduced productivity at work, affect personal relationships, cause high levels of suicidal thoughts and a higher use of health care services.
+Social anxiety can also cause reduced productivity at work, affect personal relationships, cause high levels of suicidal thoughts and higher use of health care services.
 Social anxiety disorder can also be related to other mental health issues.

 The NHS website offers more information on things you can do yourself to overcome social anxiety.
 If after reading this article you are worried that you are suffering with social anxiety it is important that you think about getting some help.
+Anxiety therapy Oxford.

 Lots of the symptoms of social anxiety can also be linked with other mental health illnesses such as depression, manic-depressive disorder or other panic disorders.
 It is important that when talking to a professional you are honest about what the triggers are for you as this will help differentiate the disorder.